Teams: App Dev, Chess, Math, Robotics, Rocketry, Quiz

 VEX Robotics Competitions

 TSSP is sponsoring one new VEX IQ elementary school team.
-Team #99265B, Brain Batteries, received the design award at their first tournament on 11/8/25, and their overall score qualified them for the national competition.
+Team #99265B, Brain Batteries, received the Design Award, the second highest award available at a tournament, at their first tournament on 11/8/25, and their overall score qualified them for the national competition.
 They received the design award again at their second tournament on 11/15/25.
-Their goal is to qualify for the world competition and have great success there!
+On 2/22 at the International Academy’s VEX IQual Tourney, they received the Excellence Award, the highest award available.
+At the Ohio state championship 3/2-3, they again earned the Excellence Award, qualifying them for the World Championship in St. Louis!
+Please join us in congratulating them and wishing them luck at this big event April 28-30.

 To express an interest in coaching, teaching a skill building class, or contributing in some way, email us at marketing@supersaturday.org.
-We are also welcoming into mentorship roles any teens who have previously participated in FLL or VEX.
+For teens who have previously participated in FLL or VEX, you can stay involved by mentoring a team.
 See supersaturday.org/teens for more information.

 Rocketry